Boeing 7J7: Competition

 Competing with the 7J7 for airline interest was McDonnell Douglas's proposed MD-91 and MD-92, two propfan-powered derivatives of the MD-80; the proposed clean-sheet aircraft MD-94X, another McDonnell Douglas aircraft powered by propfans; the Airbus A320; and Boeing's own 737.
 The A320 featured a lot of similar advanced technology and electronics but was powered by conventional turbofan engines, as Airbus had rejected propfan technology in 1980, before the A320 was conceived.
 Both McDonnell Douglas and Airbus believed that Boeing never intended to build the 7J7.
-The Boeing 737 Next Generation and the 777 incorporate many of the proposed 7J7 improvements.

 Design

-(Note: This section reflects what was known about the 7J7 concept in August 1987, right before its envisioned entry date was delayed.
-At that moment, the aircraft was most likely to be launched and was defined to its greatest detail.)
+(Note: This section reflects what was known about the 7J7 concept in August 1987, right before its wishful entry date was delayed.
+At that moment, the aircraft was defined to its greatest detail, though still envisioning the use of technology advances that have never been fully achieved, such as propfan engines.)

 The aircraft was planned to include advanced technology and electronics, such as: